 - 1. The Building Commissioner shall classify new principal structures as a specific building type based on the definition of each type and upon finding that the structure is substantially similar in placement, height, massing, use, and features to one of the permitted building types for the zoning district where the structure is located.
 The Building Commissioner shall also classify existing structures that are being expanded or converted to new uses under this section.
 If the Building Commissioner is unable to classify an existing principal structure as one of the building types of this section, the structure is considered nonconforming. - 2.
-If a new building is proposed that cannot be classified as one of the allowed building types of this section by the Building Commissioner, the building type is subject to special permit review and may be approved by the PEDB.
-The PEDB may not allow additional uses that are not listed on Table 1 in Section 5.4 Schedule of Uses.

-C. Allowed Building Types

-See Table 9.4.C.1.A through C below.
+If a new building is proposed that cannot be classified as one of the allowed building types of this section by the Building Commissioner, the building type is subject to special permit review by the PEDB under Section 9.9. - 3.
+When granting a special permit for a building type that cannot be classified under Tables 9.4.C.1.A through 9.4.C.1.C., any such building shall not be used except for a use allowed by right or by special permit in Table 1 in Section 5.4 Schedule of Uses. - C. Allowed Building Types See Tables 9.4.C.1.A through 9.4.C.1.C below.

-TABLE 9.4.C.1.A - RESIDENTIAL BUILDING TYPES AND DES IGN STANDARDS 1.
-BUI LDING TYPES AND DEFINITIONS ROWHOUSE (RH) ON SEPARATE LOT ROWHOUSE (RH) ON COMMON LOT II LLUSTRATIVE DIAGRAM ТВД TBD TINITION A small footprint attached single family residential building with narrow massing and located on an individual lot.
+TABLE 9.4.C.1.A - RESIDENTIAL I BUILDING TYPES AND DES IGN STANDARDS 1.
+BUI LDING TYPES AND DEFINITIONS ROWHOUSE (RH) ON SEPARATE LOT ROWHOUSE (RH) ON COMMON LOT 1.
+DEF INITION A small footprint attached single family residential building with narrow massing and located on an individual lot.
 Each dwelling unit is separated horizontally by a common wall and groups of buildings may be separated by a common driveway or community space.
 A small footprint attached single family residential building with narrow massing and located on a common lot with other units.
-Each unit is separated by common walls and groups of buildings may be separated by a common driveway or community space.
-2. LO Γ STANDARDS 2.1 Lot Size (S.F.)
+Each dwelling unit is separated horizontally by common walls and groups of buildings may be separated by a common driveway or community space.
+2. LOT STANDARDS V 1 2.1 Lot Size (S.F.)
 (Min.)
 1,200 S.F.
 1,200 S.F.
 2.2 Frontage (Min./Max.)
 18 Ft. / 24 Ft.
 18 Ft. / 24 Ft.
 2.3 Front Yard Build-To-Zone (Min./Max.)
 5 Ft./15 Ft.
 5 Ft./15 Ft.
 2.4 Side Yard Setback (Min.)
 0 Ft.
 (15 Feet if Detached) 0 Ft.
 (15 Feet if Detached) 2.5 Rear Yard Setback (Min.)
 15 Ft.
 15 Ft.
 2.6 Outdoor Amenity Space Lot Coverage (Min.)
 15% 15% 3.
-DES SIGN STANDARDS 3.1 Building Height (Max.)
+DES IGN STANDARDS 3.1 Building Height (Max.)
 2.5 Stories/35 Ft.
 2.5 Stories/35 Ft.
 3.2 Street Facing Wall Width (Min./Max.)
 18 Ft. / 24 Ft.
 18 Ft. / 24 Ft.
 3.3 Street Facing Entrance Not Required Not Required 3.4 Maximum Building Footprint (SF) Not Required Not Required 4.
-ADI DITIONAL STANDARDS 4.1 Off-street parking is not allowed between the buildings.
+ADD ITIONAL STANDARDS 4.1 Off-street parking is not allowed between the buildings.
 Off-street parking is not allowed between the buildings.
-4.2 A maximum of 8 units can be attached by a common wall before accessway of 20 feet is provided for pedestrians, vehicles or outdoor amenity space.
-A maximum of 8 units can be attached by a common wall before accessway of 20 feet is provided for pedestrians, vehicles or outdoor amenity space.
+4.2 A maximum of 8 units can be attached by a common wall before accessway of 20 feet is provided for pedestrians, vehicles or Outdoor Amenity Space.
+A maximum of 8 units can be attached by a common wall before accessway of 20 feet is provided for pedestrians, vehicles or Outdoor Amenity Space.